colorlessenergy/colorlessenergy.github.io/_posts/2018-08-07-single-perceptron-intro-to-machine-learning.md

 layout: project
 title: single layer perceptron intro to machine learning
 date:  "2018-08-07 2:00 -0700"
-meta: "a intro for machine learning the single layer perceptron. explains how the inputs and hidden are connected and tranfers to the output"
+meta: "a intro for machine learning the single layer perceptron. explains how the inputs and hidden are connected and transfers to the output"
 pic: images/neural-network.jpg
 tags: ["machine learning", "single layer perceptron", "programming", "neural network"]
 ---